grpc/proposal/A60-xds-stateful-session-affinity-weighted-clusters.md

 is routed by the load balancer to `Cluster V2` because currently cluster selection takes place inside the config selector - before any of the http filters are run, including the [StatefulSessionFilter][].
-After having selected `Cluster V2` gRPC cannot send the REQ2 to `v1s1` and session affinity is broken.
+After having selected `Cluster V2` gRPC cannot send request REQ2 to `v1s1` and session affinity is broken.

 This proposal addresses the limitation.